LaetitiaDa/2048_game/README.md

 # 2048_game
 2048 game in JQuery, HTML and CSS

-My second project in Jquery.
+My second project in Jquery and 4th project for school.
 It was a school project that I developped in 3 days.

 It uses an HTML table and classes display images.
 I used here the random function to be able to generate classes on random td.